napsu/LMB-Clust/README.md

 * lmbmclust.f95
   - Building plock between Python and clustering software.
 * initlmbmclust.f95
-  - initialization of clustering parameters and LMBM.
+  - parameters for clustering and LMBM.
 Includes modules:
     + initclust - Initialization of parameters for clustering.
     + initlmbm - Initialization of LMBM.
 * lmbmclusteringmod.f95